xTED: Cross-Domain Adaptation via Diffusion-Based Trajectory Editing: Conclusions and Limitations

-We present a novel, simple, generic, flexible, and effective trajectory editing paradigm (xTED), which reframes cross-domain policy adaptation as a data pre-processing problem.
+We present a generic, flexible, and effective trajectory editing paradigm (xTED), which reframes cross-domain policy adaptation as a data pre-processing problem.
 It is a task- and domain-agnostic method that avoids the need for task-specific policy adaptation designs and can accommodate multiple available source domains.
 Furthermore, it is compatible with any observation encoder and downstream policy learning method, making it adaptable to various task specifications.
 Additionally, xTED is orthogonal to other cross-domain policy adaptation paradigms, which can be flexibly integrated for greater synergy if necessary.
 At the core of xTED, we introduce a scalable and flexible diffusion model architecture, effectively modeling the complex dependencies within trajectories.
 This design proves to be sample-efficient and highly compatible with (return-)conditioned diffusion.
 Besides, our model demonstrates strong potential as a data generator for single-domain data augmentation when no source data is available, highlighting its superiority in modeling entire trajectories.
 Through extensive experiments, we show that incorporating source data edited with xTED consistently yields performance improvements over training solely on target data while directly adding unprocessed source data often results in significant performance degradation, particularly in real-robot manipulation tasks.
+As for applicable scenarios, xTED can only handle situations where source and target domains have the same observation and action space structures.